Data and Technology: Work Smarter, Not Harder

 - Create unique dashboards for different initiatives and different stakeholders so the big picture is clear in every case

-Step 4: Analyze Your Data
+Step 4: Analyse Your Data

 Trends and Talent: What Your Data Can Tell You